-As a frequent traveler, I am pretty particular about the baggage I travel with.
+As a frequent traveler, I am pretty particular about the baggage and the mens briefcase I always travel with.
 My current kit for most trips include a 20″ rolling carry-on and the Tom Bihn Synapse Backpack.
 I’m content with this setup, and not really looking for an alternative, but I was offered the opportunity to try out a new bag, so I figured why not.
 Someone from Waterfield Designs/SF Bags emailed me a press release and some other information about their new Atlas Executive Athletic Holdall briefcase.
 I offered to write a review, although this was not required for me to try out the bag.
 Photos in the post are provided by Waterfield Designs.
 The bag was provided on a trial basis, and I did not get to keep it.

 The concept of the bag suits me well, as I always carry fitness gear when I travel.
 Some travelers follow a one bag philosophy, but that is not for me except maybe when on a short overnight trip, which is rare.
 I’m also more of a backpack person vs a briefcase.
 Admittedly, a backpack may not look that professional, but I’m a scientist, and most of the time dress business casual so I still try to pull it off.

 I was given a choice of fabric and color, and opted for the canvas bag with brown leather accents.
 From photos, I thought this looked best, but it is also available in black, with either canvas or ballistic nylon.
 I’ve owned a few products from this company in the past, but only some basic phone cases and Kindle sleeves.
 Based on this bag, I continue to be impressed with the products they offer.